Learning Mentor Support

 At Courthouse Green we are proud of the support we are able to offer to families.
 We have a team of four dedicated workers ensuring that we are able to overcome any barriers to learning.

-LEARNING MENTORS – We have four learning mentors, Luke Davies, Harriet Sutch, Tina Cutts and Lucy Hart.
+LEARNING MENTORS – We have four learning mentors, Luke Davies, Harriet Owen, Tina Cutts and Chelsea Wallbank.
 They all work with children in school to support their learning when things may be a little difficult for whatever reason.
 They each have their own specialisms but all work to support children through difficult periods and are particularly good at helping out when children are feeling low in self esteem; they are experiencing friendship issues; they are lacking in confidence or may be distracted from their learning because of issues at home.

 All our learning mentors will work with families to improve some situations that may have become unmanageable for a while.
 They are able to access avenues of support for many families on a daily basis and will help with all manner of circumstances.